Politecnico di Torino ESSENTIAL

 Stefano Segantin

 Stefano Segantin was born in Rovigo, Italy in 1991.
 He received his Bachelor degree in Mechanical Engineering at Università di Ferrara, Italy, in 2014.
 He received his MSc in Mechanical Engineering at Politecnico di Torino, Italy in 2017.
-He is currently a PhD student of the Politecnico di Torino Energy Department since 2018.
+He pursued a PhD at Politecnico di Torino Energy Department since 2018.
 He carried out several thermo-mechanical, neutronics and radioactive inventory analysis for the ARC reactor project of PSFC-MIT.
 His interests include neutronics, molecular dynamics, modeling of advanced materials for nuclear applications.
+Currently he is a postdoc at the MIT PSFC.
+Polito Page Researchgate Linkedin